"The Here and Now"

 Cohen has been published in GQ, Harper's, The Paris Review, Antaeius as well as anthologized in the Pushcart Prize and Editor's Choice: New

 American Stories.
-He is the winner of a Lila Wallace-Reader's Digest Writer's
+He is the winner of a Guggenheim Fellowship, Lila Wallace-Reader's Digest Writer's

-Award, Whiting Writers' Award, The Ribalow Prize, and a Pushcart Prize.
+Award, a Whiting Award, The Ribalow Prize, and the Pushcart Prize.

-Cohen has taught at the Iowa Writer's Workshop, University of Houston and currently teaches at Middlebury College in Vermont.
+Cohen has taught at the Iowa Writer's Workshop, Harvard University, and has been Associate Professor of English at Middlebury College in Vermont since 1997.